 In the pre-dawn hours of November 2, 2011, Massachusetts Lieutenant Governor Tim Murray crashed his car on a stretch of Interstate 190.
 He was unhurt in the accident, but data from a black box recorder contradicted his claim that he had been driving responsibly.
 Instead, it showed that he’d accelerated to over 100 miles per hour before colliding with a rock ledge.

-You’ll Just Have to Take My Word for It interprets the data from Lt.
-Governor Murray’s crash as a piece for a small ensemble comprising two electric guitars and a tenor saxophone.
-The 5-minute performance corresponds to 20 seconds of black box data recovered from the Crown Victoria.
-Guitar one indicates the percentage that the Lt.
-Governor has floored the accelerator.
-The more gas, the faster the rhythm of a single repeated note, approaching the capacity of the guitarist.
-The speed of guitar two’s arpeggios are mapped to the subsequent RPM of the vehicle’s engine.
-The pitch of the tenor follows the overall motion of the car, accelerating.
-On impact, the temporal scale changes — we now hear the contortions of the vehicle as it flips through space in the single second before it comes to rest.
+You’ll Just Have to Take My Word for It interprets the data as a piece for a small ensemble.
+The 5-minute performance corresponds to 20 seconds of the crash—guitar one indicates the percentage that the Lt.
+Governor had floored the accelerator, and the speed of guitar two’s arpeggios are mapped to the subsequent RPM of the vehicle’s engine.
+The pitch of the tenor saxophone follows the overall motion of the car as it accelerates.
+On impact, the temporal scale changes so that we hear the contortions of the vehicle as it flips through space in the single second before it comes to rest.